Sweepstake

-A sweepstake is a type of contest where a prize or prizes may be awarded to a winner or winners.
-Sweepstakes began as a form of lottery that were tied to products sold.
+In the United States, a sweepstake is a type of contest where a prize or prizes may be awarded to a winner or winners.
+Sweepstakes began as a form of lottery that was tied to products sold.
 In response, the FCC and FTC refined U.S. broadcasting laws (creating the anti-lottery laws).
 Under these laws sweepstakes became strictly "No purchase necessary to enter or win" and "A purchase will not increase your chances of winning", especially since many sweepstakes companies skirted the law by stating only "no purchase necessary to enter", removing the consideration (one of the three legally required elements of gambling) to stop abuse of sweepstakes.
 Today, sweepstakes in the United States are used as marketing promotions to reward existing consumers and to draw attention to a product.
 By definition, the winner is determined by pure random chance rather than skill.

 Marketing

 Sweepstakes with large grand prizes tend to attract more entries regardless of the odds of winning.
 Therefore, the value of smaller prizes usually totals much less than that of the top prize.
 Firms that rely on sweepstakes for attracting customers, such as Publishers Clearing House and Reader's Digest, have also found that the more involved the entry process, the more entrants.
 Businesses often obtain marketing information about their customers from sweepstakes entries.